 The Voyager landing capsule would enter the martian atmosphere moving at between two and three miles per second.
 Aerodynamic braking using the 6.1-meter-diameter conical heat shield would cut speed to between 122 and 305 meters per second by the time the capsule fell to within 4570 meters of the surface.
 The heat shield would eject, then the Lander would fire its descent engines and deploy a supplemental parachute.

 |Voyager hardware heritage.
 Note the Voyager capsule and Lander configurations.
-Image credit: NASA|
+Image credit: NASA.

 The 1973 Lander would include 136.1 kilograms of science equipment.
 Over several days, it would search for water and life, measure cosmic and solar radiation, and study the atmosphere — it would, for example, measure the quantity of dust in the martian air.

-The 1973 Orbiter, for its part, would include 181.4 kilograms of scientific instrumentation, which it would use to map Mars in detail and search for surface changes over time, determine its surface composition, and measure solar and cosmic radiation.
+The 1973 Orbiter, for its part, would include 181.4 kilograms of scientific instrumentation, which it would use to map Mars in detail and search for surface changes over time, determine surface composition, and measure solar and cosmic radiation.
 The Orbiter would also act as a martian weather satellite.
 It would, the brochure explained, use its main engine to change the altitude and inclination of its orbit several times during its two-year operational lifetime, allowing detailed study of much of Mars.

-Congress refused to fund Voyager in FY 1968, in part because it had come to be seen as a lead-in to a costly post-Apollo manned Mars/Venus flyby program, and also because the Apollo 1 fire (27 January 1967) undermined confidence in NASA.
+Congress refused to fund Voyager in FY 1968, in part because it had come to be seen as a lead-in to a costly post-Apollo piloted Mars/Venus flyby program, and also because the Apollo 1 fire (27 January 1967) undermined confidence in NASA.
 The U.S. civilian space agency formally abandoned its Voyager plans in September 1967.

 In 1968, however, Congress agreed to fund the Viking program in FY 1969.
 Like Voyager, Viking would emphasize the search for life and would use twin spacecraft, each including a lander and an orbiter.
 Unlike its ill-starred progenitor, however, Viking made no claim to be a precursor for a piloted Mars mission.
 In addition, Viking would be managed by NASA's Langley Research Center, not JPL, though the later would build the Viking orbiters.
 Many interpreted assignment of Viking management to Langley as a congressional rebuke to JPL for its independent mindset; efforts to preserve NASA centers as Apollo spending began to wind down probably also played a role.